sctb/lumen/README.md

     a)
 (foo: 19)
 ```
-`set` expressions can appear anywhere, but they always return `nil`.

 #### Conditionals
 Conditional evaluation is done using an `if` expression.
 The value of an `if` expression is that of the branch whose condition evaluated to `true`: